Problem Children Are Coming from Another World, Aren’t They? Complete Series

 Black Rabbit is the person that summoned the three ‘problem children’ to Little Garden, and she explains to them how Gift Games work.
 Along with Jin Russel, she gets the group to help the community of No Name out.
-In order to play a Gift Game a person must offer a Gift in return.
-These games can be extremely high-stakes, and a game issued by a Demon Lord resulted in No Name losing its name, flag and much of its lands.
+In order to play a Gift Game, a person must offer a Gift in return.
+These games can be extremely high-stakes, and a game issued by a Demon Lord resulted in No Name losing its name, flag and much of its land.
 Izayoi takes it upon himself to defeat many powerful enemies, including the Demon Lords.
-Despite their large egos and tendencies to mess with Black Rabbit, especially Izayoi who constantly makes inappropriate sexual comments aimed at Black Rabbit, the three ‘problem children’ are impressively strong and capable of effectively strategising against even the most devious enemies.
+Despite their large egos and tendencies to mess with Black Rabbit, especially Izayoi, who constantly makes inappropriate sexual comments aimed at Black Rabbit, the three ‘problem children’ are impressively strong and capable of effectively strategizing against even the most devious enemies.

 The theme songs are typical anime fare: decent pop songs with lyrics that are mostly relevant to the series.
 The song lyrics are subtitled, however one of the insert songs remains un-subtitled, likely due to a rights issue.
-One issue is present with the romaji transcription of the opening theme song’s lyrics, but this can be easily ignored by those with no knowledge of the Japanese language.
+One issue is present with the romaji transcription of the opening song’s lyrics, but this can be easily ignored by those with no knowledge of the Japanese language.